dwbutler/logstash-logger/README.md

     { type: :udp, host: 'host2', port: 5228 }
   ])

-# Send the message to multiple loggers.
-Each logger can have a different format.
+# Send messages to multiple loggers.
+# Use this if you need to send different formats to different outputs.
 multi_logger = LogStashLogger.new(
   type: :multi_logger,
   outputs: [